Our Top Ecommerce Product Discovery Strategies

 Chapter 2: Data management

 Product finders, search, and merchandising are all heavily reliant on your product data.
 Unfortunately, data in the auto industry is particularly complicated.
-Below are a few tips that are universally helpful.
+Below are a few tips that are universally helpful for ecommerce product discovery.

 Tip 1: Work with your solutions providers